Jonathan03ant/memAllocator/README.md

 # Memory Allocator

 ## Overview
-This project is a custom memory allocator implemented in C for educational purposes to explore operating system (OS) concepts related to memory management and the system calls needed for low-level memory handling.
+This project is a custom memory allocator implemented in C for educational purposes aiming to explore operating system (OS) concepts related to memory management and the system calls needed for low-level memory handling.
 By recreating the functionality of malloc, calloc, realloc, and free, this library provides insight into how memory is dynamically allocated and managed at the system level.

 ## Educational Focus
 - **System Calls**: Demonstrates how system calls like `sbrk()` are used to request memory from the operating system's heap, simulating the behavior of `malloc()`.